 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud.
+Remove the air shroud. - 4.
+Disconnect the system power cable from the system board.

-- 1. Remove the power cable from the power interposer board and the system board and then disconnect and remove the intrusion switch cable from the connector on the system board. - Observe the routing of the cable as you remove it from the system. - 2.
-Using the Phillips #1 screwdriver, remove the screw securing the intrusion switch module. - 3.
-Lift the intrusion switch module out of the system.
+1. Disconnect the intrusion switch cable from the connector on the system board.

+(i) NOTE: Observe the routing of the cable as you remove it from the system.

+2. Using the Phillips #1 screwdriver, remove the screw securing the intrusion switch module.

+3. Lift the intrusion switch module out of the system.

-Figure 35.
+Figure 32.
 Removing the intrusion switch module